All Products

 • Behavior table: pai_online_project.rec_sln_demo_behavior_table

-1. Log on to the DataWorks console.
-In the top menu bar, select a region.
+1. Log on to the DataWorks console and select your region.

-2. In the navigation pane on the left, click Data Development And O&M > Data Development.
+2. In the left navigation pane, click Data development and O&M > Data development.

-3. Select the DataWorks workspace that you created and click Go To Data Development.
+3. Select the DataWorks workspace you created and click Go to data development.

-4. Hover over Create and choose Create Node > MaxCompute > ODPS SQL.
-Configure the parameters as described in the following table and click Confirm.
+4. Hover over Create and choose Create node > MaxCompute > ODPS SQL.
+Set the following parameters and click Confirm.

 Resource configuration

-5. In the new node section, copy and run the following code to synchronize the user, item, and behavior tables from the pai_online_project project to your MaxCompute project, such as project_mc.
-To run the code, you must set variables to specify data from bizdate to 100 days before bizdate.
-Typically, you can set bizdate to the day before the current date.
-Configure the scheduling parameters as follows: image Run the following code once to copy the data from the public pai_online_project project to your project:
+5. In the node editor, paste and run the following SQL.
+Before running, configure scheduling variables so that ${bizdate} is set to yesterday's date and ${bizdate_100} is set to 100 days before ${bizdate}.
+Configure the scheduling parameters as follows: image Run the following SQL once to copy data from the public project into your project:

 CREATE TABLE IF NOT EXISTS rec_sln_demo_user_table_v1(